 Benefits can vary based on state requirements and may include dental coverage, vision coverage, and a benefit for medical management programs like weight loss, back pain, and diabetes.

 Open Enrollment is the period when you can enroll in a health insurance plan.
-Generally, open enrollment on Healthcare.gov is from November 1 to December 15, but due to the coronavirus, the federal government extended open enrollment in 2021 through August 15.
+Generally, open enrollment for 2022 on Healthcare.gov ended January 15.
+Open enrollment for 2023 will reopen on November 1, 2022.
 Anyone who wants a marketplace plan has had an opportunity to enroll at any time during 2021 so far.

 Employer-based plans might have different open enrollment periods.
 It’s a good idea to mark these on your calendar so you can select a new plan or make plan changes before the deadline.
 The marketplace offers a helpful tool outlining enrollment dates and deadlines.